 Where It’s Made: The harvesting and manufacturing processes for all of Knickey’s products take place in India.
 You can even track the entire supply chain process from beginning to end on their website.

 Where to Buy: You’ll find the complete range of ehtical underwear on the Knickey website, including 5 different styles in a whole range of colors.

 For those who love colorful, bright, and patterned undies, this small, family-owned New Zealand-based company is for you.
 The story of how they ended up in the USA is definitely worth a read.
 Thunderpants uses Fairtrade Certified Organic Cotton yarn and GOTS-certified cotton.
 Plus, they hire individual illustrators and designers to create the unique prints you’ll find on their underwear.

 Where It’s Made: Thunderpants has a very close working relationship with the factory where their products are cut, sewn and manufactured — it’s only about 7 miles away from their office in Portland!

 Where to Buy: You can buy Thunderpants directly through the Thunderpants website.

 A small team of four run this ethical underwear brand out of Oakland, California.
 They sell socks, underwear and bras, along with some loungewear.
 All of their products use non-toxic, fiber-reactive dyes as well as organic cotton fabric and thread.
 A few of Pansy’s products use spandex made from recycled plastic bottles.

 Where It’s Made: The organic cotton that Pansy uses to make its ethical undeewear is grown in Texas, and milled in North Carolina.
 Their products are designed and sewn in California.

-Where to Buy: These products are available on the Pansy website .** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Where to Buy: These products are available on the Pansy website .** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?